vennreddy490/Hackathon-Project/README.md

 # LEVEL SELECT:

-Without command line arguments, the game generates a random 3x3 grid (a 3x3 grid contains digits 1-9).
-But with command line arguments, you can play on different boards.

 -random <dimension> / -r <dimension>

 Creates a random dimension x dimension board.
 Currently, the program won't allow a board smaller than 2x2 or larger than 3x3.

--level <level number> / -l <level number>

-Loads one of our 40 hand-picked levels.
-Higher levels are more difficult!

--seed <path> / -s <path>

-Allows you to load a board from a custom seed!
+# COMING SOON:

+We will be soon be implementing a level system with predesigned levels in the case you don't want to play on a randomly generated board!

+It will also include the opportunity to load your own boards to test your skills on boards you choose!

 # SEED FORMATTING:

-If you'd like to make your own board, you can use the following seed template:
+In the future, if you'd like to make your own board, you can use the following seed template:

 A B
 X X X X